eoscodes/bankroll-dapp/rng-oracle-contract/README.md

 # RNG Oracle Contract

+### Update: Our bankroll contract has now switched to the official WAX RNG Oracle.
+Therefore this contract is no longer used.

 This RNG contract acts as a replacement until the official [WAX RNG Oracle](https://wax.io/blog/how-the-wax-rng-smart-contract-solves-common-problems-for-dapp-developers) goes live.
 It behaves very similarly to how the official contract will behave, in order to make it easy to migrate once the official oracle becomes available.

-A more detailed documentation will soon be available.